top of page

 Heavy, dark, and full of story.

-We collect these sands by hand as part of our panning process, keeping what others might discard.
-In the studio, we grind, sieve, and blend them into clay bodies and glazes.
+We collect these sands by hand during the panning process, keeping what others might discard.

-Their natural iron content creates:
+Its natural iron content creates:

 • Freckles